edwelker/astro-markdown-personal-site/src/content/blog/recursive-xslt-templates.md

 title: 'My XSLT Toolbox – Recursive XSLT templates'
 date: '2008-12-28T17:21:35-05:00'
 slug: 2008/12/28/recursive-xslt-templates
-tags: ["exslt", "programming", "recursive", "templates", "tokenize", "xpath", "xslt"]
+tags: ["programming", "recursive", "templates", "tokenize", "xslt"]
 ---
 Recursion is one of the core concepts in programming.
 It's valuable not only as a technique for writing programs, but as a general concept for solving problems.
 XSLT provides many useful elements such as for-each (and apply-templates), but occasionally you will run into a problem which must be solved with recursion.
 Let's take a look at a real-world (no Fibonacci!!) example, where we have to operate on a simple string of numbers separated by commas.
 We'll take a step-by-step approach to writing a recursive template.